 Our U.K. statutory directors' remuneration report is set forth as Annex A to this proxy statement.
 The directors' remuneration report includes the annual report on remuneration.
 This document describes in detail our remuneration policies and procedures and explains how these policies and procedures help to achieve our compensation objectives with regard to our directors and the retention of high-quality directors.
-Our Board of Directors and the Remuneration Committee believe that the policies and procedures as articulated in the directors' remuneration report are effective and that as a result of these policies and procedures we have and will continue to have high-quality directors.
-Our Board of Directors has approved and signed the report in accordance with English law
+Our Board of Directors and the Remuneration Committee believe that the policies and procedures we have and will continue to have high-quality directors.
+Our Board of Directors has approved and signed the report in accordance with English law.